dhis2/dhis2-releases/releases/2.42/migration-notes.md

         DELETE FROM enrollment
         WHERE trackedentityid IN (SELECT trackedentityid FROM te);

-        WITH deleted AS (DELETE FROM trackedentity WHERE trackedentitytypeid IS NULL RETURNING *) SELECT COUNT(*) INTO deleted_count FROM deleted;
+        WITH deleted AS (DELETE FROM trackedentity WHERE trackedentitytypeid IS NULL AND NOT EXISTS ( SELECT 1
+            FROM enrollment e JOIN program p on e.programid = p.programid WHERE e.trackedentityid = te.trackedentityid and p.trackedentitytypeid IS NOT NULL
+        )
+        RETURNING *) SELECT COUNT(*) INTO deleted_count FROM deleted;

         RAISE NOTICE 'Total number of TrackedEntities deleted: %', deleted_count;